-We see pockets of dislocations among loans and high-yield bonds.
-Even though spreads have come in quite a bit, underperformance from lower-rated paper is noticeable, reflecting default and downgrade worries.
+We still see pockets of dislocations among loans and high-yield bonds.
+Even though spreads have narrowed, underperformance from lower-rated commercial paper is noticeable, reflecting default and downgrade worries.

 We generally favor quality, defensive, income-generating stocks.
 We’re currently overweight real estate investment trusts (REITs).
-The sector has taken a beating on rent payment concerns.
-We believe concern about the virus has peaked, and attractive valuations could generate investor enthusiasm as states reopen.
-We are carrying market hedges in an effort to protect the portfolio from downside risk.
+The sector has struggled due to rent payment concerns.
+We believe peak virus fear is mostly behind us, and attractive valuations could generate investor enthusiasm as states reopen.

 References to specific securities are for illustrative purposes only, and are not intended as recommendations to purchase or sell securities.
 Opinions and estimates offered constitute our judgment and, along with other portfolio data, are subject to change without notice.